trustedanalytics/terraform-aws-intel/README.md

 # terraform-aws-vpc

+### Description

+This creates a manager vm with floating ip and n number of vms that can be used for slave.
+This creates keypair and assumes that internal network is already created.
+After that, ansible scripts from the platform-ansible repo should be used to provision a running CDH instance.

 This is part of a project that aims to create the infrastructure necessary for Cloud Foundry to be installed.
 For reasons of modularity, it does not install CF or microbosh itself.
 You *probably* don't want to use this repo directly.